Marius-hubb/Backdoor-Attack/README.md

 <h2>Description</h2>

-In this lab I will demonstrates performimg a Backdoor exploitation to the Metasploitable2 virtual machine.
+This video demonstrates a Backdoor exploitation to the Metasploitable2 virtual machine.
 <br />

 <h2>Lab walk-through:</h2>